What Are The Different Layers Of A Flat Roof? (3 Main Parts)

 What Are the Different Types of Flat Roofs?

-Layers aside, there are a few different types of flat roofs that homeowners can choose from.
+Homeowners can choose from a few different types of flat roofs.
 Of course, the materials used will directly affect the cost, as will other factors, such as the location and size of the roof.

 These are some of your options, along with their pros and cons: